fieldtrip/website/workshop/oxford2019/sensor_analysis_plusminus.md

 ## Reading in preprocessed data from the main task

 For the rest of this tutorial we will be focusing on the data that were recorded during the main experiment described above.
 These data were read in and preprocessed already for your convenience.
-Clear the localizer data from memory and load the main task data with:
+Clear the localizer data from memory:

-    clear data;
+    clear data

+We will download [subjectK.mat](https://download.fieldtriptoolbox.org/tutorial/sensor_analysis/subjectK.mat) and load the already preprocessed data with the following command:

-    load subjectK;
+    load subjectK

-The data file is available from the [FieldTrip FTP server (subjectK.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/sensor_analysis/subjectK.mat).
 Loading this will give you two data structures in your workspace: data_left, containing the trials where the subjects had to respond with the left wrist; and data_right, where the right wrist was cued.

 Take a look at one of the data structure